Basilica of San Vitale: Mosaic art

-Inside, the intrados of the great triumphal arch is decorated with fifteen mosaic medallions, depicting Jesus Christ, the twelve Apostles and Saints Gervasius and Protasius, the sons of Saint Vitale.
+Inside, the intrados of the great triumphal arch is decorated with fifteen mosaic medallions, depicting Jesus Christ, the Twelve Apostles, and Saints Gervasius and Protasius, the sons of Saint Vitale.
 The theophany was begun in 525 under bishop Ecclesius.
 It has a great gold fascia with twining flowers, birds, and horns of plenty.

-The apse mosaic centers on a youthful depiction of Jesus Christ, seated on a blue globe, robed in purple, flanked by angels, offering with his right hand the martyr's crown to Saint Vitale, while on his left Bishop Ecclesius offers a model of the church, in his role as the symbolic donor of the church.
+The apse mosaic centres on a youthful depiction of Jesus Christ, seated on a blue globe, robed in purple, flanked by angels, offering with his right hand the martyr's crown to Saint Vitale, while on his left Bishop Ecclesius offers a model of the church, in his role as the symbolic donor of the church.